-Law 12C2(b)

-For IMP play - Law 86A.

-Law 16A1(d)

-This Law allows the Player use of his memory of information in the Laws and Regulations.
-It does not authorise him/her to look during the auction and play at the printed Regulations, the Law book, anyone's scorecard or the backs of the bidding cards - all of which are classed as aids to memory (Law 40C3(a)).
+- Law 12C2(b) This law allows the Tournament Organiser with the approval of the Regulating Authority to vary the award for average plus and average minus in IMP scored events.
+In matches of less than 11 boards, when the director chooses to award an artificial adjusted score an average plus or an average minus shall be plus 2 IMPS or minus 2 IMPS respectively. - Law 16A1(d) This Law allows the Player use of his memory of information in the Laws and Regulations.
+It does not authorise him/her to look during the auction and play at the printed Regulations, the Law book, anyone's scorecard or the backs of the bidding cards all of which are classed as aids to memory (Law 40B2(d)). - Law 16B1 In interpreting this law, the Director must decide on a number of factors: